quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part11_Advantages_of_T.md

 #### Exercise 6.4 Impact of Step-Size Parameter on Algorithms
-Background context: In Exercise 6.4, the results shown in the right graph depend on the value of the step-size parameter \(\alpha\).
-The conclusion about which algorithm is better might be affected if a wider range of \(\alpha\) values were used.
-This is because different \(\alpha\) values can significantly impact how quickly and accurately the algorithms converge.
+Background context: In Exercise 6.4, the results shown in the right graph depend on the value of the step-size parameter $\alpha $.
+The conclusion about which algorithm is better might be affected if a wider range of $\alpha $ values were used.
+This is because different$\alpha$ values can significantly impact how quickly and accurately the algorithms converge.

 :p Would changing the step-size parameter affect the conclusions drawn in Exercise 6.4?
 ??x
-The answer with detailed explanations: Yes, changing the step-size parameter \(\alpha\) could indeed alter the conclusions about which algorithm is better.
-Different \(\alpha\) values can lead to different convergence rates and stability of the algorithms.
-If a wider range of \(\alpha\) values were used, one might find that either the TD(0) or constant-\(\alpha\) MC method performs better depending on the specific value of \(\alpha\).
-There is no single fixed value of \(\alpha\) at which either algorithm would necessarily perform significantly better; it depends on the task and the particular choice of \(\alpha\).
+The answer with detailed explanations: Yes, changing the step-size parameter $\alpha $ could indeed alter the conclusions about which algorithm is better.
+Different$\alpha $ values can lead to different convergence rates and stability of the algorithms.
+If a wider range of$\alpha $ values were used, one might find that either the TD(0) or constant-$\alpha $ MC method performs better depending on the specific value of$\alpha $.
+There is no single fixed value of $\alpha $ at which either algorithm would necessarily perform significantly better; it depends on the task and the particular choice of$\alpha$.

 ```java
 // Pseudocode for updating V using different alpha values